 A hard-top consisting of metal, fibreglass or similar material, with or without windows is accorded a generic weight of 45kg.
 Therefore, the addition of a hard top to a double cab with an ex-works payload of 1010kg will convert the vehicle into a car (payload reduced to 965kg).

 As with all purchases where there is a private use element, only the business proportion of the input VAT should be reclaimed.

 Employer provided cars are taxed by reference to the list price of the car but graduated according to the level of its carbon dioxide (CO2) emissions.
-From 2020/21, there will be no benefit for electric only cars and lower rates for hybrid cars to encourage employees and employers to opt for environmentally friendly vehicles.
+Lower benefit in kind rates apply for electric and hybrid cars to encourage employees and employers to opt for environmentally friendly vehicles.

 Chargeable percentage is subject to a maximum of 37%